JoaoAccorsi/Memory-Simulator/README.md

 # Memory-Simulator

+> Code developed for the Bachelors Degree in Computer Science:
+> - University: Universidade do Vale do Rio dos Sinos (Unisinos)
+> - Subject: Analysis and Application of Operating Systems
+> - Semester: 2022/02

 Java program to simulate the management of a memory in an operating system.

 The program create process, which are divided in pages, and allocate them in the Virtual Memory.